-The reform lays down detailed provisions on notifying the competent court of the opening of negotiations with creditors to establish a restructuring plan.
+Act 16/2022 lays down detailed provisions on notifying the competent court of the opening of negotiations with creditors to establish a restructuring plan.
 Notice must be given by the debtor's governing body and it enables the temporary suspension of individual, judicial or out-of-court enforcement over the assets required for the debtor to continue its business activity during the negotiation of the restructuring plan, among other measures designed to safeguard the company's activity.

-The reform introduces two important developments affecting the debtor's directors regarding this notice:
+Act 16/2022 introduces two important developments affecting the debtor's directors regarding this notice:

 First, the effects of the notice are extended to the legal duty to seek wind-up due to losses provided under corporate law, coordinating insolvency and corporate regulations.
 Thus, it is clarified that, while the effects of the notice are in force, the legal duty to seek wind-up owing to serious losses will be suspended in cases where the company's equity is reduced to an amount lower than half of the share capital.
-This makes pre-insolvency regulations consistent with corporate law and significantly affects the debtor's directors,
+This makes pre-insolvency regulations consistent with corporate law and significantly affects the debtor's directors, who, during that period, will not have joint and several liability provided under corporate law for the company's debts.